Women's History Month

 Women Leaders of HCC

 Read about the inspirational lives of women students, alums, and employees in this visual exhibit created by the HCC Student Senate.
+Take a picture of your favorite profile(s), post them on social media, and tag them with #sheinspiresmehcc or #ellameinspirahcc.

 Latina Women History Makers